-100 - Level Course A basic or introductory course that provides a foundation for more advanced studies, ordinarily taken in the freshman years.
-200 - Level Course A survey or overview of a subject area, ordinarily taken in the sophomore year.
-300 - Level Course A more in-depth or advanced inquiry into a sub- 400 - Level Course A terminal study with a specific focus, ordinarily taken in the senior year.
+A basic or introductory course that provides a foundation for more advanced studies, ordinarily taken in the freshman years.

+A survey or overview of a subject area, ordinarily taken in the sophomore year.

+A more in-depth or advanced inquiry into a subject area, ordinarily taken in the junior year.

+A terminal study with a specific focus, ordinarily taken in the senior year.